CRI Nairobi 91.9 FM

 CRI 91.9 FM is a radio station in Nairobi, Kenya.
 It is part of China Radio International (CRI).
 It broadcasts in English, Swahili and Mandarin.
-It launched on February 27, 2006.
+It launched on February 27, 2006 and carries its service nationwide.
+The station is part of China's plans to use Kenya as a launch pad for media outlets in Africa.

 Programming

 The CRI programme schedule includes "The Hot Pot Show" hosted by award-winning DJ Duggy Day is a music/entertainment programme which highlights the Chinese pop music scene, and showbiz world.
 Listeners can also hear about tourist attractions in China, and be kept up-to-date about happenings inside CRI's two official websites.
 Other regular programmes are "Music Safari" and "China Now".